-Over the years, the knight developed a deep hatred for the king.
-So one day he called in a group of PR people and an army of mercenaries, and started a revolution.
-Backed by the effective methods of his helpers, he managed to drive the king and his feeble guards from the castle and take over.
+Over the years, the knight developed a burning hatred of the king.
+One day he summoned a group of PR people and an army of skilled mercenaries, and started a revolution.
+Backed by the highly effective methods of his supporters, the knight managed to drive the king and his feeble guards from the castle and wrest control.

-“Why doesn’t it work?” he exclaimed, “I know more and make better decisions than you did, but people don’t follow and things turn bad!”
+“Why is this not working?” the knight demanded.
+“I know more and make better decisions than you ever did.
+But people don’t follow my advice and things just turn out worse!”

-The king looked at him with a weak smile.
-“I’m very sorry to hear that.”
+The king looked at him with a meek smile.
+“It saddens my heart to hear this.”

 “What do you mean?”

 “I’m afraid it may be too late now, but let me tell you how it is like to sit on the throne.
 You feel it the moment you are seated.
 You feel an obligation to the way of the throne.
 You feel yourself grow.
 People treat you differently.
 And you look at them differently.”

 The king smiled benignly at the knight.